Am I eligible for vaccine injury compensation?

 When idiopathic intracranial hypertension is linked to other conditions it’s called secondary intracranial hypertension.
 IIH has been linked to conditions such as Addison’s disease, anemia, blood-clotting disorders, sleep apnea, kidney disease and others.

-If you or your child has symptoms of idiopathic intracranial hypertension, you should see a doctor right away.
+If you or your child has IIH symptoms, you should see a doctor right away.